North American Indians

 Adhering the practice followed by many tribes, Coyote stories (as either a central or peripheral character) are to be shared aloud only after the "first frost" in the fall, but before the "first thunder is heard" in the spring.
 Coyote's voice should not to be heard during the summer!
 Select your story appropriately.

-Your starting point, for each student, is selecting a story from Stories That Make the World, or some other source confirmed by the instructor (go to Resources and Supplemental Materials for other story options).
+Your starting point, for each student, is selecting a story from Stories That Make the World: Oral Literature of the Indian Peoples of the Inland Northwest (Rodney Frey, Lawrence Aripa and Tom Yellowtail.
+University of Oklahoma Press, 1995.
+Three copies on Library 3-hour reserve), or some other source confirmed by the instructor (go to Resources and Supplemental Materials for other story options).
 In the instance of oral traditions in Stories That Make the World these are stories that have been previously reviewed by elders for public sharing.
 Some stories are not meant to be shared publicly.
 While accessing these oral traditions through the medium of a literacy-based format is certainly not the ideal approach, we have made a concerted effort in this collection to retain some of the oral nuances of these stories.
 In attempting to tell a story from an Indian perspective, it is essential that you engage the story as close as possible to its original oral presentation by the Indian storyteller.
 So much of the oral literature, when published in a literacy format, has been modified to fit Euro-American sensibilities.
 For tribally-enrolled students, please select a cultural tradition you are not associated with.

-As you begin to practice re-telling your selected story, consider the varied techniques of storytelling discussed in class and considered in Stories That Make the World.
+As you begin to practice re-telling your selected story, consider the varied techniques of storytelling discussed in class and considered in Carry Forth the Stories.
 Practice your particular story with members of your family.

-When you feel that you ready to re-tell your particular story, partner with the other members of your family and make an appointment for a time and place with the instructor or TA to share your individual stories, in the context of your family group, with each other and with the instructor or TA.
-Each individual student is to pick a specific story, that he or she will then re-tell aloud, doing so before the members of his or her family and the instructor or TA.
+When you feel that you ready to re-tell your particular story, partner with the other members of your family and make an appointment for a time and place with the instructor to share your individual stories, in the context of your family group, with each other and with the instructor.
+Each individual student is to pick a specific story, that he or she will then re-tell aloud, doing so before the members of his or her family and the instructor.
 No single group family story, but four or five separate individual stories are re-told.

 After you have "re-membered" and re-told your story, then reflect on any meanings or significances that you may have "discovered" or were "revealed" to you in the story's landscape during the act of telling.
 This is "reflective" opportunity, and not an analytical exercise.
-Limit your written comments to no more than one page of text that are then e-mailed to the instructor or TA.
+Limit your written comments to no more than one page of text that are then e-mailed to the instructor.

-based upon "authentic" narrative text (from the suggested list)
+based upon "authentic" narrative text (from the suggested list above)

 on the significance of the story

 Part A. The first part of this assignment is for you (with the members of your family) to "participate" (through your imagination) in a cultural expression, such as a setting up a lodge, a basket-making endeavor, a deer "hunt," a family give away, or a day-in-the-life.
+Create a narrative, with single storyline and distinct characters (for each member of your family), that integrates the cultural expression into a specific story.
 I prefer that you do not attempt to write directly and expressly on a ceremonial tradition that is particularly spiritually sensitive, such as a vision quest or the Sundance.
 But you could nevertheless integrate into your paper associated spiritual activities and significances that are embedded in any given cultural expression, such as reference to ritual observations and activities, and their meanings, i.e., and refer to the Sundance, Sweat or even a vision quest.
-You can select a topic identified and discussed in the assigned readings, e.g., Tlingit totem poles, or a topic not covered in the assigned readings, e.g., researching and writing a paper on some aspect of Chipewyan, Natchez, or Yurok culture.
+You can select a topic identified and discussed in the assigned readings, e.g., Tlingit totem poles, or a topic not covered in the assigned readings in Oswalt, e.g., researching and writing a paper on some aspect of Chipewyan, Natchez, or Yurok culture.
 For tribally-enrolled students, please select a cultural tradition you are not associated with.